-Find the Cheapest Auto Insurance Quotes in Your Area
+Find Cheap Auto Insurance Quotes in Your Area

-Just like with any recurring bill, you need to pay your car insurance regularly, or your insurer will stop providing coverage.
-But unlike a missed cellphone bill, the consequences of missing an insurance payment can be far-reaching.
-After a cancellation for missed payment, the insurer can increase your insurance rates and your license may be revoked.
+Just like with any recurring bill, you need to pay your car insurance premium regularly or your insurer will stop providing coverage.
+But unlike a missed phone bill, the consequences of missing an insurance payment can be far-reaching.
+After a cancellation for a missed payment, the insurer can increase your rates and your license may be revoked.

-As soon as you realize you are likely to miss or have already missed a car insurance payment, call your insurance company to let it know you're aware of the situation and ask what you can do next.
+As soon as you realize you will likely miss or have already missed a car insurance payment, call your insurance company to let them know you're aware of the situation and ask what you can do next.
 The options available will depend on how long you've gone without paying your car insurance bill, your insurance company's policies and the laws of your state.
 But no matter the details of your situation, it's key that you communicate with your insurance company to figure out an arrangement.
 Ignoring or delaying the issue will only make your problems worse.

 If your auto insurance payment is not yet due, or it hasn't been processed but you know you won't be able to afford it, you may be able to postpone payment or extend the due date temporarily while you come up with the money.
 Depending on your insurer, you may not even have to call an agent to do so.
-For example, GEICO allows its customers to delay auto-pay bills by up to nine days through the company's mobile app.
+For example, Geico allows customers to delay auto-pay bills by up to nine days through the company's mobile app.

-The agent you're working with may have some discretion about how much leeway to give you, especially if you have a credible reason you won't be able to make the payment.
-They may also be able to arrange a partial payment to keep you insured, if your insurance company allows it.
+The agent you're working with may have some discretion about how much leeway to give you, especially if you have a credible reason why you won't be able to make the payment.
+They may also be able to arrange a partial payment to keep you insured if your insurance company allows it.

 If you've only missed the payment by a few days to a week, you likely can reinstate your policy without a lapse in coverage or other serious consequences, as you're still in the grace period.
 You'll have to pay the amount you missed, usually with a late payment fee.
-Make sure to do so promptly, though, as the grace period can vary.
+Make sure to do so promptly, though, as the grace period may vary.

 If your insurance premium went unpaid long enough for your coverage to be canceled, you'll have to apply for a new policy.
 Unfortunately, your rates will likely increase, as car insurance companies charge more for drivers who have had their insurance terminated due to missed payments.
 It's even possible that your previous insurer will not offer you insurance at all, in which case you'll need to go with another company, such as a nonstandard insurer.

-After you have insurance again, you should contact your state's department of motor vehicles to update your insurance information, and confirm that your registration and driver's license are still valid.
+After you have insurance again, you should contact your state's department of motor vehicles to update your insurance information and confirm that your registration and driver's license are still valid.
 You should also make sure you don't owe your old car insurance company money.
 It may eventually pass any overdue debts to a collection agency.

 - Administrative fees at the DMV: Some states will charge you for even a brief lapse in insurance coverage.
 For example, in New York, drivers have to pay $8 per day for up to 30 days during which their insurance was lapsed, with increased penalties thereafter.